 Chevrolet’s All-American sports car debuted in 1953 as a 2-seat convertible powered by a 6-cylinder engine, and Corvette continues to this day in the Chevy lineup as a high-performance sports car that challenges the top exotics of the world.
-Now in its seventh generation, the Corvette has evolved from a racy convertible to a race-toughened test bed conquering tracks around the world to a survivor of emissions regulations of the 1970s — emerging as one of the top performance cars of all time.
-Let’s take a look at the history of Corvette, from that original convertible to today’s top performance models.
+Now Chevrolet has introduced the eighth generation of the legendary Vette — a mid-engine design for the first time ever — continuing Corvette’s evolution from a racy convertible to a race-toughened test bed conquering tracks around the world to a survivor of emissions regulations of the 1970s, emerging as one of the top performance cars of all time.
+Enjoy this quick bit of Vette history, from that original convertible to today’s all-new C8 Corvette.

 The Corvette concept debuted at the GM Motorama at the Waldorf Astoria Hotel in January 1953; a mere six months later, the first production Corvette rolled off the assembly line at the factory in Flint, Michigan.
 Only 300 Corvettes were produced for 1953 and they were all Polo White with Sportsman Red interiors.
 The body was made of fiberglass rather than steel, which gave the designers more opportunity to create rounded shapes and made tooling easier.
 All 1953 Corvettes were powered by the Blue Flame Six, an inline 6-cylinder engine with three side-draft carburetors, rated at 150 horsepower and combined with a Powerglide automatic transmission.
 The only options offered were a heater and an AM radio.